aeeeeeep/ModelLink/examples/llama2/README_en.md

 ## Inference

-We support AscendSpeed Inference for text generation with Llama2 13B.
+We support Inference for text generation with Llama2 13B.
 Inference different from pre-training, such as we need to Load pre-training checkpoint and the length of the output samples:

 Config Llama2-13B inference script: examples/llama2/generate_llama2_13B_tp8_pp1.sh